• Sections

 Steps you need to take

-To delete your Dropbox account, you will need to do the following:
+To properly delete your Dropbox account, you’ll need to do the following:

-This tutorial takes you step by step through each of the aforesaid steps.
+This tutorial takes you step by step through each of the steps described above.

-If you have a paid Pro account, you must cancel your subscription prior to deleting the account.
-Doing so will no longer automatically renew your account and no further renewal charges will be applied from that account.
-Dropbox won’t delete any of your files when the subscription is downgraded.
+If you’ve a paid Plus or Professional account, you must cancel your subscription prior to deleting the account.
+Doing so will no longer automatically renew your account, and no further renewal charges will be applied to that account.
+Further, per Dropbox:

-Step 1: Sign in to the Dropbox website with the Dropbox account you wish to unsubscribe and visit the downgrade page.
+1) Sign in to the Dropbox website with the Dropbox account you want to unsubscribe from and visit the downgrade page.

 When you downgrade a paid Pro account, you still finish any time remaining on your current subscription before the Dropbox quota granted by the Pro upgrade expires.